Error exponents of quantum state discrimination with composite correlated hypotheses: Hoeffding divergence and anti-divergence for sets of states

 \section{Hoeffding divergence and anti-divergence for sets of states}

 In this section, we develop extensions of the quantum Hoeffding divergence and anti-divergence to sets of quantum states.
 Two natural approaches arise for this purpose.
 The first approach treats the Hoeffding divergence as a quantum divergence and extends it to sets via Definition~\ref{def: divergence between two sets}.
 The second approach leverages the explicit formula for the Hoeffding divergence in terms of the Petz \Renyi divergences.
-Analogous constructions apply to the anti-divergence.
-We demonstrate that, for arbitrary sets of quantum states, these two approaches yield equivalent definitions.
-Furthermore, for stable sequences of sets, we establish the equivalence for the Hoeffding anti-divergence and provide a quantitative comparison for the Hoeffding divergence.
+Analogous constructions apply to the Hoeffding anti-divergence.